lostsoul63b/NFL-2K23/README.md

 ## ESPN NFL 2K23 - Installation
 Future releases will include the PS controller buttons by default.
 The Xbox controller buttons will be included as a GME Mod, along with other core GME Mods.

+#### *Support for both AVX2 and SSE4 instruction sets, so players with older CPUs don't have to miss out.*

 ## Available Releases
 | Platform | Mod Version | PCSX2 Version | Release Date  | Release Notes | Download | Tutorial |
 | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: |  :-------------: |